 Imke Du Toit

-That's good.
-That's very good.
+That is good.
+That is very good.
 If FCI London designed your home, what would be the showstopper piece?

-Well, that's a really difficult one.
-There's too many things.
-I don't know.
-Maybe an amazing, maybe an amazing Meridiani sofa that I can just like sink into.
+That is a really difficult one.
+There are too many things.
+Maybe an amazing Meridiani sofa that I can just sink into.
 Yeah, love Meridiani.
-Yeah.

 Imke Du Toit

-Can just yeah and just lie back in on and enjoy.
-That's wonderful.
-Okay describe your design style in one word.
+And just lie back in and enjoy.
+That is wonderful.
+Okay, describe your design style in one word.

 Practical.